TexteaInc/funix-cloud/README.md

 funix-cloud deploy [Local folder or git link: example: "my-project"] [Application Name, example: "my-first-app"] --file main.py
 ```

-For local folder, we also need a `requirements.txt`.
-And the `--file` option specifies the program entry file, which defaults to `main.py`.
+The `--file` option specifies the program entry file, which defaults to `main.py`.
+Note: To deploy a local folder, you will also need a `requirements.txt`.
+The file should exist in the same directory as the folder you are deploying, not inside the folder itself.

 ### requirements.txt File

-To deploy and file or folder, you will need a `requirements.txt` file to specify required dependencies.
+To deploy a file or folder, you will need a `requirements.txt` file to specify required dependencies.
 This file should exist in the same directory as the file or folder you are deploying.
 Simply add the names of any library/ packages your program uses.
 You can additionally specify versions of the installation.
-Below is an example for a project usinf dependencies funix, openai (version 1.1.1 or later) and requests.
+Below is an example for a project usinf dependencies funix, openai (version 1.1.1 or later), and requests.

 ```plaintext
 funix